 - 15-pounds: 3 3/4-5 hours

 Depending on how particular you are about the “doneness” of your meat, you can heat it for 20 minutes per pound.
-I don’t like dry meat, and again, this is already cooked, so I only heat mine for 15 minutes per pound.
-When deciding how long to heat your ham, keep in mind that there’s an additional cooking time of 30-45 minutes of caramelizing after adding the pineapple glaze.
-I recommend the 15 minutes per pound heating time for that reason alone.
+I don’t like dry meat, so I only heat mine for 15 minutes per pound.
+Since there’s an additional cooking time of 30-45 minutes of caramelizing after adding the pineapple glaze, I recommend the 15 minutes per pound unless you really like well done meat.

-Add the remaining spiced brown sugar, the rest of the pineapple juice, and the vanilla extract to a saucepan.
-Turn the stove to medium and use a whisk to combine the two, stirring to dissolve the sugar.
+To make the spiced brown sugar pineapple glaze for the ham, add the remaining spiced brown sugar, the remaining pineapple juice, and the vanilla extract to a saucepan.
+Turn the stove to medium heat and use a whisk to combine them, stirring to dissolve the sugar.
 Bring the mixture up to a boil.

-Once the mixture starts to boil, reduce the temperature to low and leave the glaze to simmer for 10 minutes.
-As the glaze simmers, it will thicken and reduce, becoming more concentrated in flavor.
+Once the mixture starts to boil, reduce the temperature to low and allow the glaze to simmer for 10 minutes.
+The glaze will thicken and reduce, becoming more concentrated in flavor.
 The line in the pot where the sauce began is an indicator of how much it’s reducing.
 You can turn the stove off and allow the glaze to chill on the stovetop when the level of glaze drops halfway from the starting line.

-I wait until the ham is 15 minutes from being done warming up to make my pineapple glaze.
-You can totally make this glaze a day or two in advance and store it in a jar in the fridge.
-Reheat the glaze as needed to make it brushable, but if you need to cut down on same-day prep, go ahead and knock this out.
+You can make ham glaze a day or two in advance and store it in a covered jar in the fridge.
+Reheat the glaze as needed in the microwave to make it easier to brush on the ham.

-You can also freeze the glaze after it’s made.
+You can also freeze the ham glaze after making it and allowing it to cool.
 Just transfer it to a freezer storage bag and freeze it for 2 months.
 Thaw it in the fridge and reheat it if necessary before brushing it on the ham.

-Brush 1/3 or 1/2 of the pineapple glaze onto the surface of the ham.
-I brush my ham 3 times (using a 1/3 of the glaze each time) because I like a crisp, caramelized exterior.
+Brush a third of the glaze onto the surface of the ham using a basting brush.
+I brush my roast 3 times (using a 1/3 of the glaze each time) because I like a crisp, caramelized exterior.
 You can do the same or only brush it twice with 1/2 of the glaze.

-Return the ham to the oven and allow that layer of glaze to caramelize for 15 minutes.
+Return the ham to the oven to caramelize the glaze for 15 minutes.
 Remove the pan, brush it with another 1/3 or 1/2 of the glaze, and pop it back into the oven for another 15 minutes.
-If you did the 1/3 glaze, brush a third time, then, once the ham is properly caramelized and glazed, remove the pan from the oven.
+If you did the 1/3 glaze, brush on the remaining glaze, then, once the ham is properly caramelized and glazed, remove the pan from the oven.

-A safe internal temperature for ham is 145°F (62°F), but the old-school temp was 165°F (73°C).
-A range between the two is hunky-dory.
+A safe internal temperature for ham is 145°F (62°F), which you can measure by inserting an instant-read thermometer into the thickest part of the roast.
+The old-school temp was 165°F (73°C), but a range between the two is fine.
 The ham, when at its juiciest, has a blush-pink color.

 A great way to ensure your ham is safe for your dinner is to use an internal meat thermometer to monitor it.